josephg/egwalker-paper/reg-text.typ

 $ sans("Events")(V) = V union {e_1 | exists e_2 in V : e_1 -> e_2} $

 Since an event graph grows only by adding events that are concurrent to or children of existing events (we never change the parents of an existing event), there is a one-to-one correspondence between an event graph and its version.
-Hence, for all valid event graphs $G$, we have $sans("Events")(sans("Version")(G)) = G$.
+For all valid event graphs $G$, $sans("Events")(sans("Version")(G)) = G$.

 The set of parents of an event in the graph is the version of the document in which that operation must be interpreted.
-The version can hence also be seen as a _logical clock_, describing the point in time at which a replica knows about the exact set of events in $G$.
+The version can hence be seen as a _logical clock_, describing the point in time at which a replica knows about the exact set of events in $G$.
-Even if the event graph is large, a version rarely consists of more than two events in practice.
+Even if the event graph is large, in practice a version rarely consists of more than two events.

 == Replaying editing history